-These Homemade Pizza Rolls with Pesto are one of my favorite family recipes to keep on hand in the fridge or freezer for quick dinners and lunches.
-They are super easy to warm up and they even have a veggie right in the mix!
+This homemade pesto Pizza Rolls recipe is one of my favorite family recipes to keep on hand in the fridge or freezer for quick dinners and lunches.
+They are super easy to warm up and they even have a veggie right in the mix.
+So yum!

 Pizza Rolls Recipe